onenerdyguy/onenerdyguy.github.io/_posts/2015-05-14-PDQ-Deploy-+-FOG-=Awesome.md

 real benefit of this is that you can change your software deployment, while not having to worry about your image.
 You can also change your image deployment without worrying about the software!

 Now, FOG doesn't really have a solid way to do this completely on it's own.
-Enter another great piece of sofware, PDQ Deploy.
+Enter another great piece of sofware, [PDQ Deploy}(http://adminarsenal.com).
+PDQ Deploy by Admin Arsenal is a tool to deploy software to Windows based clients quickly and easily.
+It allows you to basically take any exe, msi, or batch files and send it out to clients via the network from one screen.
+With the professional license, which is super cheap, you can also schedule these out.
+They also have a tool called PDQ Inventory that allows you to collect an inventory on these units, and thats where it gets awesome.
+You can filter these inventorys based on a scriptable interface.
+So, if you want to update Chrome on clients that aren't at the current version, but don't want to waste time reinstalling those that already have it up to date, you can create a collection in PDQ inventory that only includes machines whose Chrome is not at a current date.
+Then, you can deploy Chrome to that collection either on a schedule, or even when the machines turn on next on the network.
+It's been a life saver on its own.
+But when we tie it into Fog, magic happens

+## Lets make some magic